Children’s Road Safety

-Working with the Kier Group EASST sends regular donations of children’s car seats, as well as reflective clothing, to villages across the region.
-Our work also involves campaigning for improvements in terms of public policy and practice, to raise awareness and improve enforcement.
+Working with the Kier Group, EASST sends regular donations of children’s car seats, as well as reflective clothing, to villages across the region.
+We work to support our local partners in campaigning for improvements to public policy and practice, raising awareness, and improving enforcement of seat belt wearing and the use of appropriate child restraints.